Updated: July 24, 2020

-WOW, it is hard to believe that we have been producing conventions for our fellow fans for 47 incredible years and what a ride it has been.
+WOW, it is hard to believe that we have been running conventions for our fellow fans for almost 50 incredible years and what a ride it has been.
 Thanks to our fellow fans, we’ve loved bringing the stars direct to their audiences; and the tradition has continued and indeed been amped up greatly by our SUPERNATURAL CONVENTIONS.
 Join the celebration and be part of the unforgettable SPN family.

 Unlike so many other genre conventions, Creation Entertainment has a strict company policy not to "oversell" our conventions.
 In other words, every patron, no matter what bracket of ticket they purchase, will have a seat in the main auditorium where the major guests appear and events take place.